vman241308/face_detection_javascript/README.md

 ## Final Thoughts

-FaceDetect is was designed with the intent to abstract the underlying machine learning concepts that drive face detection and recognition.
-In this study, we gave you a glimpse on what how a few lines of code can allow you to introduce face detection and recognition in your applications.
+FaceDetect is designed with the intent to abstract the underlying machine learning concepts that drive face detection and recognition.
+In this study, we gave you a glimpse on how a few lines of code can allow you to introduce face detection and recognition in your applications.

 The framework is flexible to accommodate the needs of developers of all levels.
 There are more advanced features and properties that have not been illustrated in this study that are worth highlighting in conclusion.